CDCgov/MIRA-NF/README.md

 ## Credits

-mira/nf was originally written by Ben Rambo-Martin, Kristine Lacek, Reina Chau, Amanda Sullivan.
+mira/nf is developed and maintained by Ben Rambo-Martin, Kristine Lacek, Reina Chau, and Amanda Sullivan.

 ## Citations